|Korea Franchise Law|

 “a continuous business relationship in which the franchisor allows the franchisee to sell goods or services under certain quality standards and business method using its trademarks, service marks, trade name, signs and other business marks (“Business Marks”) and supports, educates and controls the franchisee with regard to relevant management and operating activities, and in which the franchisee must pay franchise fees to the franchisor in return for the use of the Business Marks and the support and education concerning the management and operating activities.”

 All franchises, in Korea, must be registered with the Korean Fair Trade Commission.
 Ramifications for not registering may be severe.
-Register your franchise and obtain a great business-savvy franchise agreement.
+Register your franchise and obtain a great business-savvy franchise agreement drafted by an attorney in Korea with substantial experience with Korea’s Franchise Law and business climate.

-Please note that few lawyers, in Korea, are adept at franchise law.
-Franchise law is a true specialty in Korea that requires a deep understanding of franchise jurisprudence in Korea and a working relationship with Korea’s Fair Trade Commission.
+Please note that few lawyers, in Korea, are adept at franchise law even those writing about Franchise Law on the internet.
+Franchise law is a true specialty in Korea that requires a deep understanding of franchise jurisprudence in Korea, a working relationship with Korea’s Fair Trade Commission, and an understanding of the business side of franchising.

 - A “Franchise” Defined under Korean Law: Franchise Law Basics